-Research Productivity Assessments (RPAs) are conducted in order to obtain information on the research activities of HSE staff.
-As of 2018, all HSE faculty members, including internationally hired faculty and researchers, must take part in the RPA process.
+Research Productivity Assessments (RPAs) are conducted in order to obtain information on the research activities of HSE University staff.
+All HSE University faculty members, including internationally hired faculty and researchers, must take part in the RPA process.

 Frequently Asked Questions

 How do I submit my publications for an RPA?